StructuralNeurobiologyLab/SyConn/README.md

 For the SyConn documentation see [here](docs/doc.md).

-To build the API documentation run `make html` in the `docs` folder.
+The an auto-generated readthedocs documentation can be found [here](https://syconn.readthedocs.io/en/latest/), alternatively you can build the API documentation lcoally by running `make html` in the `docs` folder.

 # The Team
 The Synaptic connectivity inference toolkit developed is developed at Max-Planck-Institute of Neurobiology, Munich.